-The segment incurred minimal capital expenditure of QR 51 million during the year.
-These were primarily related to routine property, plant, and equipment additions.
-In terms of capital expenditure over the next five years (2022-2026), the segment is expected to incur QR 0.5 billion in various capital expenditure projects over the next five years including asset replacements, HSE and reliability improvements.
+The segment incurred a capital expenditure of QR 62 million during the year.
+The CAPEX was primarily related to routine property, plant and equipment additions.
+In terms of capital expenditures over the next five years (2023-27), the segment is expected to incur QR 0.5 billion in various projects including asset replacements, HSE and reliability improvements.